jarviscanada/jarvis_data_eng_CarlaCastaneda/core_java/jdbc/README.md

 with that ID I would use the query n the psql REPL (client program) in command line:

+EX.
 `SELECT * FROM customer where customer_id= 1000`

-if an object was deleted I would check that customer no longer existed with the same query above.
+And compared it against the DTO in the JDBCExecutor class. if an object was deleted I would check that customer no longer existed with the same query above.
+Similarly, if an object was updated I would check that that the customers attributes fields that were changed VIA the customerDAO are the same as the ones changed on the Customer DTO.